avcoder/unit04-lesson06/slides.md

 ---

 # Mocks (pg.1)
-Mocks are placeholders for existing functions
+`jest.fn()` can return a single function (fine-grained control) and thus act as a function placeholder

 - Intro to `jest.fn()` - what it does, why real functions are replaced in tests
-- Lesson #1: `jest.fn()` can return a single function (fine-grained control)

 ```js
 // tests/vi-fn-basic.test.js
 import { describe, it, expect, jest } from 'vitest';